-Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$.0005 par value per share IT New York Stock Exchange

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Title of each class Trading Symbol Name of each exchange on which registered Common Stock, \$.0005 par value per share IT New York Stock Exchange s (or for such shorter pe ired to be filed by Section 13 or 15(d) of the Securities riod that the registrant was required to file such reports), as \square No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S232.405$) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \square No \square • y.
+See the definitions o an accelerated filer, a non-accelerated filer, a smaller f "large accelerated filer," "accelerated filer," "smaller Exchange Act. erated filer or reporting company □ Non-accelerated filer □ Emerging growth company □ If an emerging growth company, indicate by check complying with any new or revised financial account as elected not to use the extended transition period for d pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a sh ell company (as define d in Rule 12b-2 of the Exchange Act).
 Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer \checkmark Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗹

-As of July 25, 2019, 90,137,210 shares of the registrant's common shares were outstanding.